Collection No 1

 Interestingly, both of these products spent the greater part of their working lives sporting these wear patterns.
 The truth is that consumer products are ‘new’ for a very brief moment when they are first removed from the packaging, but spend the great majority of their useful lives as ‘used’ products in the process of decay.
 Many welcome the breaking-in of products like a leather wallet or a pair of jeans as this wear can be aesthetically-pleasing.
 The Japanese have a term for this, “Wabi-sabi”.
 Wabi-sabi can be used to describe the aesthetically pleasing wear of an object as it decays over time.
 It’s a notion that embraces the transience of objects and celebrates the purity of the imperfect.
 Aging with dignity is a criteria designers should recognize in their efforts.
 I’m thinking of a future when products are designed not for the brief moment when they are new, but for when they have been aged to perfection.

-Remy Labesque is a principal industrial designer at frog.
+Remy Labesque is a former principal industrial designer at frog.